-- A) Supervise and maintain the policies, properties and conduct of the Associated Students. - B) Have authority over the responsibility for all Associated Students' revenues and expenditures. - C) Approve by majority vote (50% + 1) the annual budget. - D) Approve and publish the annual audit by a Certified Public Accountant chosen by the Executive Director and subject to the majority approval (50% +1) of the Senate members present. - E) Keep minutes of all proceedings. - F) Ratify all appointments of the President, Presiding Officer, and the Judicial Council by a majority vote (50% + 1) of the Senate members present, unless otherwise provided herein. - G) Be empowered to authorize all boards, commissions, Committees, and other agencies of the Associated Students, which shall: - 1) Aid in the execution of the policies and programs of the Associated Students.
+- A) Supervise and maintain the policies, properties and conduct of the Associated Students. - B) Have authority over the responsibility for all Associated Students' revenues and expenditures. - C) Approve by majority vote (50% + 1) the annual budget. - D) Approve and publish the annual audit by a Certified Public Accountant chosen by the Executive Director and subject to the majority approval (50% +1) of the Senate members present. - E) Keep minutes of all proceedings. - F) Ratify all appointments of the President, Presiding Officer, and the Judicial Council by a majority vote (50% + 1) of the Senate members present, unless otherwise provided herein. - G) Be empowered to authorize all boards, commissions, Committees, and other agencies of the Associated Students, which shall: - 1) Aid in the execution of the policies and programs of the Associated Students. - 2) Have the power of legislative initiative. - 3) Report regularly to the Senate. - 4) Keep records of all proceedings. - H) Be empowered to establish and disband sub Judicial Council(s) as provided herein. - I) Be empowered to investigate all matters pertaining to their legislative function. - J) Be empowered to override a Presidential veto by a two-thirds (2/3) majority approval of the voting membership.

-- 2) Have the power of legislative initiative. - 3) Report regularly to the Senate. - 4) Keep records of all proceedings. - 5) Maintain regular contact with said AS Entity as outlined in Article VI, Section 1 F. - H) Be empowered to establish and disband sub Judicial Council(s) as provided herein. - I) Be empowered to investigate all matters pertaining to their legislative function. - J) Be empowered to override a Presidential veto by a two-thirds (2/3) majority approval of the voting membership. - 1) Have the power to enact a phone vote if the vetoed legislation is deemed urgent in nature. - K) Be empowered to authorize the expenditure of investment reserve funds by a three-fourths (3/4) majority approval of the voting membership. - L) Be empowered to dismiss appointees of the President, the Presiding Officer, and the Judicial Council by a two-thirds (2/3) majority approval of the voting membership, unless otherwise provided herein.
+- 1) Have the power to enact a phone vote if the vetoed legislation is deemed urgent in nature. - K) Be empowered to authorize the expenditure of investment reserve funds by a three-fourths (3/4) majority approval of the voting membership. - L) Be empowered to dismiss appointees of the President, the Presiding Officer, and the Judicial Council by a two-thirds (2/3) majority approval of the voting membership, unless otherwise provided herein.

 SECTION 5.
-SESSIONS, MEETING, & OUORUM
+SESSIONS, MEETING, & QUORUM